transcode-open/apt-cyg/README.md

 * "apt-cyg benchmark-mirrors &lt;url&gt; ..." to benchmark mirrors.
 * "apt-cyg benchmark-parallel-mirrors &lt;url&gt; ..." to benchmark mirrors in parallel.
 * "apt-cyg benchmark-parallel-mirrors-list" to benchmark mirrors-list in parallel.
-* "apt-cyg scriptinfo" to show script infomations."
+* "apt-cyg scriptinfo" to show script infomations.
-* "apt-cyg show-packages-busyness &lt;package names&gt; ..." to show packages are busy or noe."
+* "apt-cyg show-packages-busyness &lt;package names&gt; ..." to show packages are busy or noe.
 * "apt-cyg dist-upgrade" to upgrade all packages that is installed.
 This subcommand uses setup-*.exe
 * "apt-cyg update-setup" to update setup.exe
 * "apt-cyg setup" to call setup.exe